On Auslander-Type Conditions of Modules

 Assume that $\gldim R=n(<\infty)$ and $M\in \G_{\infty}(0)$.
 Then in a minimal injective resolution $0\to M \to E^0(M)\to E^1(M)\to \cdots \to E^n(M)\to 0$ of $M$ in $\Mod R$, $\pd _RE^i(M)\leq i$ for any $0\leq i\leq n$.
 By the dimension shifting we have that $M$ is projective.
 It implies that $\G_{\infty}(0)\subseteq\mathscr{P}^0(\Mod R)$.

 $(5)\Rightarrow (1)$ By (5), $R$ satisfies the Auslander condition and $\G_{\infty}(0)\bigcap\mod R=\mathscr{P}^{0}(\mod R)$ is contravariantly finite in $\mod R$.
-So $R$ is Gorenstein by Theorem 6.8.
+So $R$ is Gorenstein by Theorem 5.8.
 Assume that $\id_{R^{op}}R=\id_RR=n(<\infty)$.
 Then $\pd_RE\leq n$ for any injective left $R$-module $E$ by [I, Proposition 1].
 So for any $M\in \mod R$, $M\in \G_{\infty}(n)\bigcap\mod R$, and hence $\pd_RM\leq n$ by (5).
 It follows that $\gldim R\leq n$. $\square$

-This research was partially supported by the Specialized Research Fund for the Doctoral Program of Higher Education (Grant No. 20100091110034), NSFC (Grant No. 10771095) and NSF of Jiangsu Province of China (Grant Nos.
-BK2010047, BK2010007).
+This research was partially supported by the Specialized Research Fund for the Doctoral Program of Higher Education (Grant No. 20100091110034), NSFC (Grant No. 11171142) and a Project Funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.